lucas-streanga/Assembler-Project/README.md

   - Print content of up to 4 registers.
 - 11: PRNM
   - Print value at memory address.
+- 12: BRN
+  - Branch with a PC relative value.
 - 255: END
    - End execution.
 ## Registers